What Is an MVP and Why Is it Crucial for Agile Software Development?

 7. Deploy and Iterate

 Release the MVP in a Staging Environment for the first UAT, User Acceptance Testing.
 Minimize risk using Blue-Green Deployment or Canary Releases.
 Track performance with New Relic, Grafana, or Prometheus.
-Using Hotjar or Google Analytics, compile user comments; then, feed these ideas back into the Product Backlog Refining meetings for the next versions.
+Your MVP development team should compile user feedback using Hotjar or Google Analytics and feed those insights into Product Backlog Refining meetings for upcoming versions.

 Common Challenges in MVP Development